gauthamp10/lyrics-downloader/README.md

 # lyrics-downloader
-Python tool to fetch song lyrics and to save it offline
+Python tool to fetch lyrics and to save it offline.